willquinn/legend-simflow/README.md

                         Specify or overwrite the config file of the workflow.
   --touch, -t           Touch output files (mark them up to date without really changing them) instead of running
                         their commands.
-  --keep-going, -k      Go on with independent jobs if a job fails.
   --forceall, -F        Force the execution of the selected (or the first) rule and all rules it is dependent on
                         regardless of already created output.
   --shadow-prefix DIR   Specify a directory in which the 'shadow' directory is created.
 If not supplied, the value